enii040/economic_trends/index.md

  <iframe src="Inflation Comparison_ GDP Deflator vs CPI - USA (2009-2023).html" width="100%" height="600" frameborder="0"></iframe>
  <iframe src="Inflation Comparison_ GDP Deflator vs CPI - Germany (2009-2023).html" width="100%" height="600" frameborder="0"></iframe>

+\
+**9. Cross-Country Comparison of CPI and Inflation in the US and Germany**:
+   We analyzed and compared the CPI and inflation trends between the US and Germany to identify differences in price stability and inflationary pressures over time.

+ <iframe src="Cross-Country Comparison of CPI and Inflation in the US and Germany.html" width="100%" height="600" frameborder="0"></iframe>

 ## **Conclusions**

 Referring to the Methods section, we successfully analyzed inflation and economic trends in both the **United States** and **Germany** across different political leadership periods.
 We focused on a comparative analysis of **Consumer Price Index (CPI)**, **GDP deflator**, and **Gross Domestic Product (GDP)** for the years **2009-2023**.
 Using visualizations and statistical analysis, we explored how these economic indicators varied under different **U.S. presidencies** (Obama, Trump, Biden) and **German chancellorships** (Merkel, Scholz).